aftershavetf2/TF2Monitor/README.md

 - White box is you(settings file, self_steamid64)
 - Green box is for accounts newer than one year
 - Team colored box
+- Heart is a friend of yours(settings file, self_steamid64)

 Hover on a player to show its friends.
 Players marked yellow are friends.
 Tooltip for a player also shows the friend's names.